Preventing Employee Burnout at Your Agency

 The Unhealthy History of Adlife and Agency Burnout

-Employee burnout is perceived to be an individual issue, but knowledge of advertising infrastructures and research into the contagiousness of emotions show there is proof that burnout can be an endemic, agency-wide phenomenon.
+Employee burnout is perceived to be an individual issue, but research into the contagiousness of emotions show there is proof that burnout can be an endemic, agency-wide phenomenon.

-Just like laughter is contagious if we see a coworker laugh, so is dejection and depression when we see co-workers languishing.
-Emotions are socially contagious and can impact the quality of work product that emerges from an agency.
-If the client or boss is happy and bubbly about an idea, so is the agency staff.
-If a client or boss is stressed, anxious, and doubtful, then you can only imagine what the grunts are feeling back at the agency, no matter how many free snacks or yoga on offer.
+Just like laughter is contagious, so is dejection and depression when we see coworkers languishing.
+Emotions are socially contagious and can impact the quality of work that emerges from an agency.
+If the client or boss is happy and enthusiastic about an idea, so is the agency staff.
+If a client or boss is stressed, anxious, and doubtful, then you can only imagine what the grunts are feeling, no matter how many free snacks or yoga are on offer.

 And guess what?
-Almost for the entire history of the profession, workplace stress in advertising has been an alarming health concern, one that has largely gone unaddressed.
-Here is a passage from Stephen Fox’s amazing history of advertising, “The Mirror Makers” in which he describes the health consequences of burnout facing ad agencies and execs in the late 50s.
+For almost the entire history of the profession, workplace stress in advertising has been an alarming health concern, one that has largely gone unaddressed.
+Here is a passage from Stephen Fox’s amazing history of advertising, “The Mirror Makers” in which he describes the health consequences of burnout facing ad agencies and execs in the late 50s:

 “A survey of advertisers in 1957 found that nine out of ten ad people routinely took work home at night.
 “What other business has so many young men anxious to break in,” asked one adman, “and so many older men anxious to break out?”
 A study in 1956 by Life Extension Examiners of New York compared the health of executives in manufacturing, banking, and advertising.
 The ad people showed up worst in ten of eighteen categories, including high blood pressure, organic heart and prostate problems, and abnormal blood counts.
 From 1949 to 1959, at a time when life expectancy for white males was 67.1 years, the average age at death in Advertising Age’s obituaries was 59.9.
 “It’s a killing business,” concluded Lou Wasey, seventy-one years old in 1956.
 “Most of the men who have been along with me in business - they’re all dead, and they were younger than I.”